meza/trance-stack/README.md

 Alternatively, you can modify the `report` script in the `package.json` file to remove the `--coverage` flag.

 ### Lefthook

+The commit validation and the automatic dependency installation is done by [Lefthook](https://github.com/evilmartians/lefthook)

+The configuration file is at `<project_root>/.lefthook.yml`.
+You can see all the commands that happen and the git hooks they are attached to.

+If running all the tests at every commit is too much, you can always set it to happen on pre-push instead.

 ### Storybook